 Smoking leads to atherosclerosis and vascular spasms, causing vascular insufficiency and promoting the development of ulcers through ischemia.
 Nicotine contained in cigarettes can increase parasympathetic nerve activity to the gastrointestinal tract by acting on the nicotinic receptors and increase the production of histamine and gastrin secreted and therefore increases the acidity and inflammation in the stomach and intestine.

-There is an increase risk of duodenal ulcers when threir is a family history of ulcers, especially when blood group O is also present.
+There is an increased risk of duodenal ulcers when there is a family history of ulcers, especially when blood group O is also present.
 Inheritance appears to be unimportant in gastric ulcers.